-.NET PDF Signature Library
+.NET PDF Digital Signature Library

 Add advanced signing support with a high level of security to all your applications with the GdPicture.NET PDF Signature SDK, including: